rufuspollock-okfn/bibserver/README.rst

     # install Flask-Mako first (not in PyPI)
     pip install -e git+https://github.com/tzellman/flask-mako/#egg=Flask-Mako

+    # install other python modules
+    pip install pyes

     # now BibServer
+    # go to wherevevr you have the bibserver file, and enter it
     cd {myenv}/src/bibserver
     # do a development install from current directory
     pip install -e .